pycroscopy/pycroscopy/docs/data_format.rst

 **The same measurement is performed at multiple spatial locations**

-The data format in pycroscopy is based on this one simple ground truth.
+The data model in pycroscopy is based on this one simple ground-truth.
 The data always has some ``spatial dimensions`` (X, Y, Z) and some ``spectroscopic dimensions`` (time, frequency, intensity, wavelength, temperature, cycle, voltage, etc.). **In pycroscopy, the spatial